sto3014/LRPhotos/README.md

 * Person info will NOT be removed from metadata
 * Location info will NOT be removed from metadata

-Remarks: If you don't export videos as original the create date of the video will be set to the current date.
+Remarks: If you don't export videos as original, the create-date of the video will be set to the current date.

 Of course, you may change these settings for your service definition.

 ### Re-Publishing
 The re-publishing process…
 * puts re-published photos into the same albums as their predecessors.
-* puts tag __LR:out-of-date__ on the predecessor
+* puts tag __lr:out-of-date__ on the predecessor
 * removes out-of-date photos if collection configuration __Keep out of date photos in albums__ is un-checked.

 ### Remove photos from publishing service

 * Removes the photo from the Photos album.
-* Set tag __LR:no-longer-published__ to the current media item in Photos if it is no longer used in any album
+* Set tag __lr:no-longer-published__ to the current media item in Photos if it is no longer used in any album
-* Set back the Photos ID in Lightroom, if the photo is no longer used in any album.
+* Set back the Photos metadata in Lightroom, if the photo is no longer used in any album.

+### Deleting collections

+Deleting collections and removing photos from the Photos app is currently not supported.

 ### Configuration
 The __Use Album__ configuration in the publishing service setup defines the name of the album where photos are imported in.